NativeScript/payments/packages/apple-pay/README.md

 Once that configuration is done for your Apple developer account, you will be able to use the [PassKit](https://developer.apple.com/documentation/passkit?language=objc) framework for Apple Pay inside your iOS application.

+## Use @nativescript/apple-pay

+### Implement Apple Pay

+To implement Apple Pay in your app, follow the following steps:

+1. Register the Apple Pay button and add it to your page's markup.

 ```xml
 <ios>
     <ApplePayBtn